 In the legislative off-season in 1970, Lowry paid more political dues by organizing Young Democrat chapters at colleges and community colleges around the state.
 In 1972, he managed Durkan's second campaign for governor, but Durkan (and future-U.S. Rep. Jim McDermott as well) lost the primary to Albert D. Rosellini (1910-2011).
 Some political observers blamed Lowry for the loss but, Lowry recalled, "Durkan never said that.
 Rosellini came in 90 days before the primary, moved to the right, and took Durkan's constituency."
 Rosellini lost to Dan Evans (b.
 1925), who won an unprecedented third term as governor.

 Lowry ran for his first public office in 1973, challenging King County Executive John Spellman, who was seeking a second term.
 Lowry was a long shot, but won the Democratic primary.
-As expected, Spellman (b.
-1926) won re-election, but Lowry drew a respectable 42 percent of the vote, more than the polls had projected, and it whetted his political appetite.
+As expected, Spellman (1926-2018) won re-election, but Lowry drew a respectable 42 percent of the vote, more than the polls had projected, and it whetted his political appetite.
 "Spellman had a great reputation at that time," Lowry said.

 The Lowrys had lived in apartments during their early years, but moved to Renton's Kennydale Hill in 1973.
 Lowry stayed with Durkan through the 1973 session, then worked two years as a lobbyist for Group Health Cooperative.
 "I needed a job," he said.

 King County Council

 In 1975, he ran for the King County Council District 6 seat held by Republican Tom Forsythe, "a nice guy," Lowry recalled.
 He campaigned on a platform that included, among other issues, farmland preservation, public financing of county elections, a local income tax for schools, land-use planning, and better public transit.
 He easily defeated Forsythe.